shariq1989/cookbook/content/recipe/Orange_Chicken.md

 #### Can I make this recipe gluten-free?

-Yes, just replace the all-purpose flour with [chickpea flour](https://amzn.to/30F0Vf2) or add more cornstarch.
-You should also substitute [tamari sauce](https://amzn.to/30F0uBo) in place of soy sauce.
+Yes, replace the all-purpose flour with [chickpea flour](https://amzn.to/30F0Vf2) or add more cornstarch.
+Also, substitute [tamari sauce](https://amzn.to/30F0uBo) in place of soy sauce.

 #### Can I freeze orange chicken?